 Our DUI Lawyers Can Help You Protect Your Rights

 If you have questions regarding DUI defense or felony DUI issues, schedule a free consultation at The Law Offices of John Phebus.
-Our criminal defense attorneys can be reached by calling (623) 847-7117 or by completing our online contact form.
+Our Glendale criminal lawyers can be reached by calling (623) 847-7117 or by completing our online contact form.
 The office hours at our Glendale office and other office locations are 8 a.m. to 5 p.m., Monday through Friday.
 We can schedule evening and weekend appointments based on the needs of our clients.
 Contact us to schedule a free consultation to discuss your criminal case.